Introduction to Postgres Change Password

 Example #9

-of database administrator easy and efficient.
-These metacommands internally fire the SQL commands which are basic like ALTER, CREATE, SELECT, etc. One such meta-command for changing the password of the user is available and named \password.
+MetaCommand to change password: In PostgreSQL, we have this amazing functionality called meta-commands that can be used with the help of psql utility.
+MetaCommands are short commands that facilitate easy and efficient database administration.
+These metacommands internally fire the SQL commands, which are basic, like ALTER, CREATE, SELECT, etc. One such meta-command for changing the password of the user is available and named \password.
 It asks to enter the password and then reenter the password for confirmation and then sets the entered password for that user.

 \password

 Let us check the working of metacommand with the help of an example.
-Suppose we want to change the password of Postgres user after login to the Postgres database.
+Suppose we want to change the password of a Postgres user after login to the Postgres database.
 Then we will query for the same in the following steps:

 Code: